 What was your first job in the industry?

-I was a C++ programmer for an MRP system in Newtown, MA, while working toward my computer science degree from Boston College.
-It was impactful to bring what I was learning in each environment to the other.
+I was a C++ programmer for an MRP system in Newtown, MA, while earning my computer science degree at Boston College.
+It was impactful to apply what I learned in school directly to real-world projects.

 Who was (or is) your mentor?